My work email dings with a new message and I hastily click away from the spreadsheet I was working on, my heartbeat picking up speed.

 When I lean back, she’s smiling from ear to ear, wider than I’ve ever seen.

-She kisses me again, that smile on her lips, but as the kiss grows longer, both of us turn serious as the heat turns up between us, desire pooling low in my belly.
+She kisses me again, that smile on her lips, but as the kiss grows longer, both of us turn serious as the heat grows between us, desire pooling low in my belly.

 She’s right there with me, raking her hands through my hair, the kiss turning rougher, wild.